• About Us

 THE POST RECOMMENDS

 Prime Minister Manasseh Sogavare speaking to the graduates.
 Photo credit: OPMC.
-The Solomon Islands National University (SINU) has today graduated hundreds of students from certificate ...
+Prime Minister, Honourable Manasseh Sogavare has challenged new graduates of the Solomon Islands National ...
 Read More

 NEWER POSTPolice arrest male suspect in relation to the alleged murder of a woman in the Guadalcanal plains